crbuch/rembg-ts/README.md

 ## Overview

 This library provides the same functionality as the Python rembg library but designed to run in web browsers using ONNX Runtime Web.
-It supports both u2net and u2netp models for background removal.
+It uses the u2net model for background removal.

 ## Features

 - **Web-native**: Runs entirely in the browser using ONNX Runtime Web
-- **Multiple models**: Support for u2net and u2netp models
+- **High-quality model**: Uses the u2net model for background removal
 - **Flexible input/output**: Supports Uint8Array, PIL-like images, and numpy-like arrays
 - **Alpha matting**: Advanced edge refinement for high-quality cutouts
 - **Async operations**: Non-blocking operations that won't freeze the UI